Syncope in Cavalier King Charles Spaniels

 "Compared with dogs without a history of syncope, dogs with advanced MMVD and a history of syncope did not have a higher occurrence of arrhythmias, but had less sinus arrhythmia, and had changes in HRV variables representing decreased overall HRV, decreased parasympathetic, and increased sympathetic modulation of heart rate."

 Clinical usefulness of cardiac event recording in dogs and cats examined because of syncope, episodic collapse, or intermittent weakness: 60 cases (1997-1999).
 Bright JM, Cali JV.
-J Am Vet Med Assoc 2000; 216:1110-1114.
+J Am Vet Med Assoc.
+April 2000; 216:1110-1114.
 Quote: "Objectives: Cardiac arrhythmias as a cause of syncope, collapse, or intermittent weakness can be challenging to diagnose.
 The purpose of this paper is to retrospectively review the diagnosis and outcome of 23 cases of syncope or collapse in dogs that had a Reveal® Plus ILR recorder placed as part of the diagnostic evaluation.
-Animals, materials and methods: Medical records of 23 client-owned dogs [including cavalier King Charles spaniels] that were presented for evaluation of syncope, collapse, or intermittent weakness were retrospectively reviewed.
+Animals, materials and methods: Medical records of 23 client-owned dogs [including a cavalier King Charles spaniel] that were presented for evaluation of syncope, collapse, or intermittent weakness were retrospectively reviewed.
 Results: Recurrent syncope occurred in 13/23 (57%) and a positive diagnosis of the cause of the event was made in 11/13 (48% of all dogs).
 Diagnoses: included 6/11 with prolonged periods of sinus arrest with slow ventricular escape rate and one each of sub-optimal fixed heart rate by endocardial pacing, high grade second degree atrioventricular block, supraventricular tachycardia, normal ECG during multiple episodes, and high grade second degree atrioventricular block or sinus arrest.
 Conclusions: The Reveal® Plus ILR device was successful in diagnosing a high percentage of cases of syncope or collapse in which signs recurred and implantation had a low complication rate.
 The Reveal® Plus ILR device is a useful tool to diagnose the etiology of recurrent syncope, collapse, or intermittent weakness in the dog."

 Chronic valvular heart disease in dogs.
 Rush J.E..
 In: Proceedings of the 26th Annual Waltham Diets; OSU Symposium for the Treatment of Small Animal Cardiology, pp. 1-7, 2002.